Today’s Cubs Birthdays (June 12)

 Thorpe was a minor league phenom, winning 28 games in the lower minors in 1954.
 The Cubs brought him all the way up the big leagues the following season, and he pitched in a few games out of the bullpen at the beginning of 1955.
 He wore the now retired #26 (Billy Williams), before being relegated back down to the minors.
 Thorpe blew out his arm, and never returned to the big leagues.
 He retired from baseball in 1959, and took a job as an apprentice electrician.
 Thorpe was accidentally electrocuted a short time later, and died at the age of 24.
 (Fritsch Baseball Card, One Year Winners, 1977)

 Beeler was called up for two emergency starts in 2014 and pitched well, although he lost both games.
-Still, considering Beeler was a 41st round draft choice of the Cubs (in 2010), he’s done well for himself.
+He got three emergency starts in 2015 and it went significantly worse.
+His ERA was a gaudy 9.42.

 The incredibly German-sounding Otto Knabe was, of course, nicknamed Dutch.
 (That was common in those days — Dutch was an Americanized version of “Deutsch”).
 He had a very good eleven-year big league career mostly as a second baseman.
-Dutch was renowned for his abilty to handle the bat.
+Dutch was renowned for his ability to handle the bat.
 He led the league in sacrifice hits four different times.
 By the time he joined the Cubs for their first season in Wrigley Field in 1916, he was coming off a stint as a player/manager in the Federal League.
 The Cubs traded the last link to their championship teams — Frank Schulte — to the Pirates to acquire Otto, and used him as a utility man.
 He saw time at 2B, SS, 3B, and RF, and retired from baseball after the season.

 Stedronsky was an unlikely big league ballplayer.
-He was born in the Czech Republic, and didn’t pick up baseball until later in life.
+He was born in Czechoslovakia, and didn’t pick up baseball until later in life.
 John was a 29-year-old rookie third baseman who got into the last four games of the 1879 season.
 He got exactly one hit, which in fairness to Stedronsky is one more big league hit than you or I ever tallied.